coderiver/EasyGoogleMaps/readme.md

 [![Dependency Status][depstat-image]][depstat-url]

 > Simple layer to create expandable baloons(infoboxes) on the map.
+[See example](https://rawgit.com/coderiver/EasyGoogleMaps/master/example/index.html).
 We are tired of google maps syntax, infobox and whatever.
 We wanted just one module with straightforward syntax to do the job like this:
+>
 > ![Module usage example](https://github.com/coderiver/easygooglemaps/raw/master/example/screenshot.png "Module usage example")

 ## Installation